What Is a Redirect Loop?

 # Result: /page --> /page/ --> /page --> /page/ --> ...

-4. CMS Plugin Conflicts
+4. CMS plugin conflicts

 WordPress is notorious for this.
 A security plugin forces HTTPS while a caching plugin or CDN plugin has its own redirect rules.
 Two plugins fighting over the same redirect creates a loop.
+See How to Fix Too Many Redirects in WordPress for the debugging process.

-5. CDN and Origin Server Disagreement
+5. CDN and origin server disagreement

 Your CDN (Cloudflare, Fastly, CloudFront) has redirect rules.
 Your origin server also has redirect rules.
 If they disagree about where traffic should go, loops happen.